kwebio/kweb-core/docs/src/intro.md

 ## Why another web framework?

-Kweb aims to simplify the process of building modern websites by eliminating the separation between the server and the browser.
-With Kweb, you can write your entire website in a single programming language, without having to worry about the complexities of communication between the browser and server.
-This allows you to focus on creating an intuitive and user-friendly interface, rather than spending time on technical details.
-By streamlining the development process, Kweb makes it easier to build beautiful, functional websites that meet the needs of your users.
+Kweb is designed to make it easy for developers to create modern websites without having to worry about the complexities of communication between the server and the browser.
+With a unified codebase, you can focus on creating an intuitive and user-friendly interface, rather than spending time on technical details.

-## What is Kweb?
+By streamlining the development process, Kweb makes it easier to build functional and beautiful websites that meet the needs of your users.

+## How doees it work?

 Kweb is a remote interface for a web browser's DOM (Document Object Model).
 With Kweb, you can create and manipulate DOM elements, and listen for and handle events, all using an intuitive Kotlin DSL that mirrors